udacity/create-your-own-adventure/english/00_8_Agent/The_name_is_Bond_Milton_Bond.md

 Milton's your man.
 Need someone to send in your end of mission expense report, complete with TPS cover letter.
 Milton's already one step ahead of you.

+Milton's great adventure began the day he got a call from James in the middle of the night.
+A very large and powerful company had decided to rid the world of paper, so that every single part of desk work would be automated.
+According to James, if they succeeded, all secretaries, assistants, and clerks would lose their jobs to machines.
+How awful!!
+The only way to stop them would be to write a very compelling letter to the Secretary of State.
+He needed Milton to craft and deliver this letter or else...

+It was a very risky mission and he could [shy away]() from the job and go ahead with his life.

+OR

+He could [take on the mission](../MiltonsMission/MiltonsMission.md) and have a shot at saving the office-world